wp-plugins/posts-in-sidebar/readme.txt

 6. Displaying the full set of items (categories, date, author, tags, and so on).

 == Changelog ==

+= 1.17 =

+* NEW: Added option to exclude posts with certain IDs.
+* NEW: Added option to display image before post title.
+* NEW: Completed options for Order by parameter.
+* Now the plugin requires at least WordPress 3.5.
+* Code optimization.
+* The class for the custom container class is now sanitized.
+* The custom container receives now only a single CSS class.
+* Completed the PhpDocumentor tags.

 = 1.16.1 =